terencechain/consensus-specs/specs/_features/ePBS/p2p-interface.md

 The following validations MUST pass before forwarding the `execution_payload` on the network, assuming the alias `payload = execution_payload`:

-- _[IGNORE]_ The payload aligns with header that received in block.
+- _[IGNORE]_ The hash tree root of the payload matches the hash tree root of a payload header received previously on the `beacon_block` topic.

 ###### `execution_attestation`